DrLex0/FFCP-GCodeSnippets/README.md

 You can choose not to use this and do the GPX conversion and bug workarounds all manually and tediously.
 In that case, skip this and move to step 2, but I recommend you don't.

 To automatically invoke GPX, you must first [obtain the GPX binary](https://github.com/markwal/GPX) and install it somewhere.
 Use the most recent GPX build you can find.
 Do not use 2.0-alpha, it is broken.
+In OS X, gpx can be installed through [homebrew](https://brew.sh/).
 Important: if you are going to use the WSL Linux environment in Windows, do not install the Windows EXE.
-Instead, install the Linux GPX executable inside the Linux WSL environment.
+Instead, install the Linux GPX executable inside the Linux WSL environment (quite likely, running “`sudo apt install gpx`” in a Linux terminal will do the job).

 As for the post-processing script itself, your options are:

 1. **You are running Linux or Mac OS X:** you need the `make_fcp_x3g` Bash script.
-Open the script in an editor and edit at least the `GPX` path to point to where the gpx binary resides.
+Open the script in an editor and edit at least the `GPX` path to point to where the gpx binary resides (try “`which gpx`” in a terminal if you don't know this path).
 Optionally edit the other values, following the instructions in the file's comments.
 When done, ensure the file is executable (`chmod a+x make_fcp_x3g`) and remember the full path to where you placed it.
 A suitable location would be a ‘bin’ folder in your home directory where you might also store other personal executable files.
 You can now move to *step 2.*
 2. **You are running WSL inside Windows:** you need the `make_fcp_x3g` Bash script, but also a BAT wrapper script to invoke it from within Windows.
 Follow the *WSL instructions* subsection below.
 3. **You are running Windows but have no WSL:** you need the `simple_ffcp_postproc.bat` script.
 Follow the *Fallback BAT script* instructions below.
 This BAT script only does the bare minimum to use PrusaSlicer with the FFCP, it is much recommended to use `make_fcp_x3g` instead if you can.